 FRESH EGGS- Even so mayonnaise/aioli can be made eggless, a good sauce is made with them.
 As mentioned earlier, we are using whole eggs in our recipe which eliminates wastage and gives a higher yield.
 Check the expiry date on the eggs and only buy free range or organic.
 Also, avoid buying dirty or cracked eggs.

-VINEGAR/LEMON JUICE– Personally I prefer lemon juice over vinegar for aioli.
+VINEGAR/LEMON JUICE- Personally I prefer lemon juice over vinegar for aioli.
 I like to add it little at a time into the aioli.
 Using vinegar or lemon juice gives the aioli that much needed acidity to form the emulsion properly.
-It also helps in making the aioli safe to eat as acidity inhibits the growth of salmonella and kills them.
+Another way of adding acidity is using preserved lemon peels.

 DIJON MUSTARD- Apart from adding a wonderful sharpness to the aioli, mustard acts as emulsifier for the aioli making process.